 A: We hold adoption events every weekend around the Greater Charlotte area.
 Check the website for upcoming event details.
 If you would like to meet a particular animal, please contact us so that we can arrange for the foster to bring the animal to the event.

-Q: Do I have to complete an application just to meet an animal?
+Q: Do I have to complete an adoption interest form just to meet an animal?

 Q: What is the adoption process?